smason1995/remote/README.md

 the Prod directory.
 If you want to use the version in development, then you can find it in the Dev directory.

-TODO:
-    Add profile removal functionality
-    Look into adding an optional GUI component
+TODO (in no particular order):
-    Make a webpage on the Github for remote
+    -Add optional GUI (Currently working with wxWidget via wxPerl; TBD if this will be used in production) -Make a webpage on the Github for remote
+    -Add multiple profile deletion to remove
+    -Add search capabilities to print-profiles (narrowing output to find specific profiles)
+    -Make ssh and sftp ask user if they want to save unknown connections for future use
+    -Look into encrypting remote_profiles file for increased security (maybe optional?)
+    -Look into adding command and profile tab-autocompletion